freiwilligenarbeit-afrika-natucate-lp

 Where can I volunteer in Africa?

 Where to volunteer in Africa: Natucate currently offers volunteer projects in South Africa, Namibia, Zambia and the Seychelles.
 All of our volunteer opportunities focus on nature and wildlife conservation.
-Other popular causes to work for include health care, social work (from teaching to childcare) as well as sports and culture.
+Other popular causes to work for include health care, social work (from teaching to childcare), and sports and culture.

 Humanitarian volunteer work in Africa – what do I need to know?